uriunger/devops-nextsteps/README.md

 ```
 6. add github action to build the container
 7. extend github action to push the container to ghcr.io (free for small projects)
+8. create folder k8s with deployment yamls for the service
+9.